AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/E-MapReduce SQL/Stream computing.md

 3. Perform stream computing.

    Stream computing collects statistics for the number of orders and order amount within a time window in real time and writes aggregate results to a Tablestore table.
-   1. Create a Sink external table which is named order_stream_sink of stream computing, and corresponds to the OrderStreamSink table in Tablestore.
+   1. Create an external table, which is the Sink table named order_stream_sink at the stream computing side.
+This table corresponds to the OrderStreamSink table in Tablestore.

-      The parameter configurations for creating a Sink external table and Source external table differ only in the fields of catalog.
+      The parameter configurations for creating a Sink external table and Source external table differ only in the fields in catalog.

    2. Create a view on the order_source table.